Why Is Moon Phase Journaling a Fun and Educational Activity for Kids?

 How often should my child journal about the moon?

-Ideally, children should record the moon’s phase every night, but you can adjust depending on your schedule.
+Ideally, children should record the moon’s phase every night, but you can adjust the schedule to fit your schedule.

 Can moon phase journaling help with school science?